SmitaSathaye/H1_Trial/README.md

 2. User is not able to login with invalid credentials and checks its error messages.

 Purchase Feature:
-1. User is able to add products in the cart.
+1. User is able to add products in cart.
 2. User is able to purchase existing products.
 3. User is not able to purchase non existing products and check error messages.